W. Thomas Smith Jr.

 W. Thomas Smith Jr. (born April 30, 1959) is an American author, editor, and journalist.
 He has written several books.
 His articles have appeared in many newspapers and magazines.

 Smith is executive editor of World Defense Review, a columnist with Townhall.com, and a former contributor to National Review Online.

 Education and military service

-Smith graduated from the University of South Carolina (USC) in 1982 with a BA degree in history.
+Smith graduated from the University of South Carolina Columbia in 1982 with a BA degree in history.
 He then served in the U.S. Marine Corps as an infantry leader, parachutist, and shipboard special weapons security and counterterrorism instructor.
 Following his service in the Corps in 1987, he served on a para-military SWAT team in the nuclear industry.
 Soon thereafter, he began his career as a journalist.